-'CRD IV' The Fourth Capital Requirements Directive.
-Proposal for a Directive and an accompanying Regulation that together will (among other things) update EU capital adequacy and liquidity requirements and implement Basel 3 in the European Union.
+'CRD IV' The Fourth Capital Requirements Directive, a Directive and an accompanying Regulation that together prescribe EU capital adequacy and liquidity requirements and implements Basel 3 in the European Union.
+CRD IV comes into effect on 1 January 2014.

 'CRD IV leverage exposure' An estimated prudential exposure measure, reported on the basis set out in Article 429 of CRD IV.